mandatedisrael/0g-kit/README.md

 - Get some 0G faucet from [Link](https://faucet.0g.ai/)

-- Add your EVM private key to .env
+- Add your EVM private key to .env ( PRIVATE_KEY )

 > ⚠️ **Important**: For first time usage, it automatically deposits 0.05 OG to activate your broker account.
 Subsequent calls won't auto-deposit unless you explicitly call the deposit function!